ZachNeville/Clusterability/clusterability/README.md

 ## Supplemental Files
 ##### clusterability_timings.R
 This contains code to test the relative computational performance of each test and dimension reduction combination.
+The **bench** package is used to run these tests.
 ##### examples.R
 This contains code to replicate the examples in the accompanying paper.
 ##### Rplots.R